MuckRock/chicago-air-quality-automated/README.md

 **This repository contains tools to help Chicagoans stay up to date on the city's air quality** and is part of an ongoing project by MuckRock to help journalists and all Chicago residents monitor Chicago's air pollution.

-In May 2022, MuckRock, WBEZ, and the Chicago Sun-Times published [several articles about air pollution, mapping which neighborhoods in Chicago experience the worst air quality.](https://www.wbez.org/stories/a-new-sensor-network-reveals-chicagos-air-quality-disparities/22398e94-982c-4dcc-8c13-ff0113ff95b6) We want to continue reporting.
-We also want to help you stay on top of air pollution in your neighborhood.
+We want to help you stay on top of air pollution in your neighborhood.
 We built these tools to get you new data every day, so take a look around and [don't hesistate to reach out](#feedback-or-questions).

 ## What will you find in this repository?